cosmosking2050/API/1.3/README.md

 <h2>Skycore API v1.3</h2>

 <h3> Overview</h3>
 Developers!
-Do you want to add Skycore's capabilities into your backend or campaign?
-Use our APIs below to integrate with us.
+Do you want to add MMS, SMS, Email or Passbook capabilities into your backend or campaign?
+Use our APIs below to integrate with Skycore.
 Make sure to read this document before you get started. <a href="http://www.skycore.com/contact">Contact us</a> if you need assistance.
 The use of our API is only available for accounts with a Paid Plan.
 There is a free trial available to test message deliverability, formatting and latency through the user interface at <a href="http://www.skycore.com">Skycore.com</a>.

 <h3>Fining your API Key</h3>